 How to Fusion Summon With Polymerizaton

-"Polymerization" is the standard Yu-Gi-Oh fusion spell, letting you tribute monsters from your hand or field to summon a corresponding fusion monster from your extra deck.
-Polymerization doesn't offer any additional traits, so on its own, it's an unimpressive card.
+"Polymerization" is the standard Yu-Gi-Oh! fusion spell, letting you tribute monsters from your hand or field to summon a corresponding fusion monster from your extra deck.
+Polymerization doesn't offer any additional traits, which makes it an unimpressive card on its own.
 However, as the original fusion spell, it's enjoyed numerous supports throughout the years, keeping it relevant in competitive play.

 10. Fluffal Owl

 Geared towards the Fluffal and Frightfur archetypes, Owl lets you add a Polymerization from your deck to your hand when either normal or special summoned.
 From there, his stats are decent (1000 each) for a level two monster, and he can pay 500 life points to fusion summon a Frightfur monster using cards in your hand or field as material.

 This works well if you're planning multiple fusions and want to save your Polymerization for later.
 That said, note you can only use one of Owl's effects each turn and only once that turn, so activating his fusion ability requires him to either forgo his search or stay alive for at least one turn.

 9. Elemental HERO Blazeman